rosmed/slicer_ros2_module/docs/pages/nodes/design.rst

 which are handled at compilation time.
-Most ROS communication mechanisms only support a finite number of data types (e.g. parameters are booleans, integers, floating points, strings or vector of aforementioned types, tf2 uses transforms only...) so this is not a major issue.
+Most ROS communication mechanisms only support a finite number of data types (e.g. parameters are booleans, integers, floating points, strings or vector of aforementioned types, TF2 uses transforms only...) so this is not a major issue.

-The main difficulty lies in supporting many ROS topics and services For our code, we ended up using templates for our internal data structures and add some macros to generate the VTK user classes.
+The main difficulty lies in supporting many ROS topics and services.
+For our code, we ended up using templates for our internal data structures and add some macros to generate the VTK user classes.
 These macros use template specialization and add some methods to create a